Patrick Wisdom Player Props: Cubs vs. Dodgers

 Patrick Wisdom At The Plate

-- Wisdom has had an RBI in eight games this year (50.0%), including four multi-RBI outings (25.0%).
-He has also driven in three or more of his team's runs in two contests.
+- In 47.1% of his games this season, Wisdom has had at least one RBI.
+He's picked up more than one in 23.5% and driven in three or more of his team's runs in two contests.

-- In 11 of 16 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.